 What is Bone Morphogenic Protein?

 Bone morphogenic protein, or BMP, is a synthetic bone grafting material that helps to promote the growth of new bone tissue.
 BMP is applied to collagen sponges, which are placed in the weakened areas of your jawbone.
 The protein works by triggering your body to restore and calcify new bone.
 After a few months, we measure how much new bone has regenerated.
 If there is not enough new bone growth, additional collagen sponges are placed.
 It can take as little as 6 months for sufficient bone mass to grow, allowing us to then place your dental implants.
 BMP may also be used following the placement of your dental implant posts to help speed up healing and osseointegration.

 Benefits and Disadvantages of Bone Morphogenic Protein

 One of the biggest benefits to BMP is that it is much less invasive than regular bone grafting procedures.
 Because of this, recovery time is generally shorter.
 There is less bleeding, pain, and swelling, as well as a reduced risk of post-surgical complications.
 Also, your body produces its bone material, eliminating the risk of rejection.
 One of the biggest disadvantages to BMP, however, is that it tends to cost more than traditional bone grafting.
 During your consultation, we go over all of your grafting options, including BMP and traditional grafting, to help determine what the best option is for you.

-While dental implants are an incredibly popular treatment with a high success rate, a patient's candidacy for treatment depend significantly on the condition of your jawbone for stability.
+While dental implants are an incredibly popular treatment with a high success rate, a patient's candidacy for treatment depends significantly on the condition of your jawbone for stability.
 Bone morphogenic protein can help to restore strength to your jawbone, helping to increase the success rate of dental implants.
 For more information, and to find out if bone morphogenic protein is right for you, call Karl Zeren DDS at (410) 316-6141 today.